 Infectious Disease Fellowship Curriculum

-- Weekend call averages 6 hours/day.
+- Weekend call averages 8 hours/day.

 Teaching and Supervisory Roles

 - On average, fellows publish 1-3 papers during two years of training.
-These consist of prospective studies of patients at Baystate Medical Center, retrospective studies, case reports, and reviews of the literature.
+Typical publications include prospective studies, retrospective studies, case series and reports, quality improvement projects, and reviews of the literature.